Educate

 • Neuropsychiatrist

-• Physical Medicine & Rehabilitation (aka, Physiatrist)
+• Physical medicine & rehabilitation (aka, Physiatrist)

-Advocating for yourself is important, and your doctors, such as your neurologist, primary care physician, or psychiatrist, want to hear from you so they can help.
+Advocating for yourself is important, and your healthcare providers, such as your neurologist, primary care physician, or psychiatrist, want to hear from you so they can help.
 When you talk about your episodes and the impact they have on your life, be specific and don’t hold back.
 The more details you can provide about your experience and the effects that episodes have on you and your loved ones, the easier it will be for your healthcare provider to understand what you are experiencing.
 Looking for more ways to prepare for your healthcare appointment?
 Check out these tips for talking to your doctor.

 MLR-PBA-US-0793-1022